 - membership fees

-- grants from grant-making bodies and funders (such as government agencies and philanthropic trusts and foundations)
+- grants from grant-making bodies and funders (such as government agencies or philanthropic trusts and foundations)

 - corporate sponsorship or partnerships